John Powers (academic)

 C. John Powers (born 1 October 1957) is an American-born Australian scholar of Asian Studies and Buddhism, with particular expertise in Tibetan Buddhism.
 Much of his teaching career has been at the Australian National University in Canberra.
 As of 2025 he is at the University of Melbourne.

 Early life and education

-C. John Powers was born in on 1 October 1957.

-He studied at College of the Holy Cross in Worcester, Massachusetts from 1975 on an academic scholarship, graduating cum laude with a Bachelor of Arts in philosophy and religion there in 1979.
-He went on to earn a Master of Arts in Indian philosophy at McMaster University in Hamilton, Ontario in Canada in 1984.
-His masters thesis was titled "The Concept of the Middle Way (madhyama-pratipad) in the Madhyamaka and Yogācāra Schools".
+Powers was born on 1 October 1957.
+He graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts, cum laude, in philosophy and religious studies in 1979.
+He then earned a Master of Arts in Indian philosophy from McMaster University in 1984.
+His master's thesis was titled, The Concept of the Middle Way (madhyama-pratipad) in the Madhyamaka and Yogācāra Schools.

-In 1991 he earned a doctorate of Buddhist studies from the University of Virginia For his PhD thesis, he submitted a thesis titled "The Ultimate (don dam pa, paramārtha) in the Sūtra Explaining the Thought (Saṃdhinirmocana-sūtra): Study, Translation, and Notes".
-This was a translation of Sandhinirmocana Sutra from the Tibetan, and in 1995 was published in hardback and paperback by Dharma Publishing in 1995, titled Wisdom of Buddha: The Samdhinirmochana Sutra.
+In 1991, Powers earned his Ph.D. in Buddhist studies from the University of Virginia.
+His doctoral dissertation was titled, "The Ultimate (don dam pa, paramārtha) in the Sūtra Explaining the Thought (Saṃdhinirmocana-sūtra): Study, Translation, and Notes".
+The thesis was a translation of Sandhinirmocana Sutra from the Tibetan, and in 1995 was published in hardback and paperback by Dharma Publishing in 1995, titled Wisdom of Buddha: The Samdhinirmochana Sutra.